Step 1

 If you're an active service member, veteran or eligible surviving spouse, VA refinance loans offer similar advantages, like lower credit score and borrower equity requirements.

-If you’re ready to refinance your mortgage but aren’t sure about your options, it may be time to find a mortgage loan officer.
-A mortgage loan officer can offer you guidance on choosing the right refinance loan for your specific needs.
+A mortgage loan officer who’s familiar with your area can offer you guidance on choosing the right loan for your specific needs.

 See if refinancing is right for you and how much you could save with our mortgage refinance calculator.

 Yes.
-Just as with your current mortgage, you must meet certain requirements related to credit score, debt-to-income ratio and more, to qualify for a mortgage refinance, which vary by loan type.
+You must meet certain requirements related to credit score, debt-to-income ratio and more, to qualify for a mortgage refinance.
+These requirements vary by loan type.

 You’ll be required to make a minimum of six months’ worth of payments on the original FHA loan before you can refinance to another FHA loan.
 If you’re planning to refinance from an FHA loan to a conventional loan, there is no waiting period.